omartchik/omartchik/README.md

 ********** Here some ideas of what I'm doing these days *************

 - 🔭 I’m currently working on ...
-Website for delivery courier
+Web apps for designers
-- 🌱 I’m currently learning ...
+- 🌱 I’m still learning ...
 Ruby On Rails
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 Basics of Ruby On Rails